ecsec/open-ecard/INSTALL.md

 A standard build is performed by the command:

-    $ mvn clean install

-In order to create Javadoc and source artifacts, perform the following command:

-    $ mvn clean javadoc:javadoc javadoc:jar source:jar install
+    $ ./gradlew build

 By default, only a modular runtime image is created.
-However, a native application package can be created by using the property `desktop-package`:
+However, a native application package can be created by using one of the following system specific commands:

-    $ mvn clean install -Ddesktop-package
+    $ ./gradlew packageLinux
+	$ ./gradlew packageWin
+	$ ./gradlew packageMac

 Usually, the predefined package formats are used: dmg for Mac OS, deb for Linux and EXE & MSI for Windows.
 An additional property `package.type` can replace the predefined format of the native application package (only for Mac and Linux).
 The possible formats are: